 Having an unique username/password combination for each website is revealing to be a near impossible task.
-Although there are websites supporting complementary login mechanisms, such as OTP (One Time Passwords) or even replacements such as 2FA (Two-Factor Authentication), there are some websites still offering the plain old username and password inputs.
+Although there are websites supporting complementary login mechanisms, such as OTP (One Time Passwords) or 2FA (Two-Factor Authentication), there are some websites still offering the plain old username and password inputs.

-When facing other website ask to register, we typically use the same e-mail on every other website.
+When facing other website asking for registration, we typically use the same e-mail on every other website.
 And if we use the same username, why not using the same password?
 Unfortunately, this lazy behavior brings a problem: it means that if some website password is compromised, hackers may try to use the same username and password in other popular websites.
-And succeed.
+And succeed in many cases.

-This problem is even worse if the password is used in the e-mail address associated.
-This is the common place of our digital lifes, meaning hackers not only can reset passwords at will, but also leech information present in the e-mail box.
+This problem is even worse if the password is the one used to login on e-mail.
+This is a starting point of our digital lifes, meaning hackers not only can reset other passwords at will, but also have access to possibile sensitive information.
 But does it really happen?
 Do really hackers try to do something with passwords discovered on compromised websites?

 Reusing passwords and Bitcoin blackmailing